 Without leaving La Palma, the namesake of the Cumbre Vieja volcano, the Cumbre Nueva volcano, suffered a major landslide on its western side 560000 years ago.
 It is estimated that 200 km3 were submerged in the ocean, causing a tsunami of significant proportions.

-Continuing on Canary Island territory, a 2017 survey published in Nature Communications found deposits left by tsunamis on the island of Tenerife… at 132 meters above sea level.
+Continuing in Canary Islands, a 2017 survey published in Nature Communications found deposits left by tsunamis on Tenerife island… at 132 meters above sea level.
 Again, the collapse of a fragment of a volcano caused the waves.

 Already in historical times, in 1888 in the east of New Guinea, the Ritter volcano collapsed after a battery of eruptions, sending between 4 – 5 km3 of land into the ocean.
 It caused a number of tsunamis, some up to 50 feet high.
 Little is known about their true impacts.
 Even so, the event must have intimidated the natives of the place, since the phenomenon still lives on in the oral tradition.